Support Desk

 US: In the United States, transactions related to the sale of cryptocurrencies are classified as either long-term or short-term capital gains, depending on the holding period.
 Income obtained through regular activities is typically labeled as other income.
 Additionally, engaging in trading with margin, derivatives, and futures is also subject to capital gains taxation. - More detail here -

 Italy: Before 2023, Italians had a unique regulation in place, where taxes only applied if the portfolio value exceeded €51,645.69 for 7+ days in the fiscal year.
 The LIFO method is employed.
 All types of income falling under the personal income tax rate and gains made from trading crypto, margin, derivatives, and futures are subject to capital gains tax.
-After 2023, only the regulation regarding the portfolio value have changed.
-Profits exceeding €2000 are subject to the capital gains tax.
+After 2023, changes in the tax law meant that transactions involving the same type of digital asset, such as crypto-to-crypto, stablecoin-to-stablecoin, or NFT-to-NFT, are considered tax-free.
+However, trades between different types of digital assets, such as crypto to stablecoin or crypto to NFT, are not tax-free.

 Belgium: The sale of cryptocurrencies and NFTs for fiat currency falls under the scope of the capital gains tax act.
 If an asset is held for several years, it may be classified as a long-term holding and thus become tax-exempt.
 However, there is no specific guidance on when assets qualify as long-term, requiring consultation with a tax advisor for clarity.
 Income is subject to a progressive tax rate ranging between 25% and 50%.